Gordon Parks: A Legend who Helped Paved the Way for Black Artists

 Who Was Gordon Parks?

 He is popularly known for the major photos he took of poor Americans in the past.
-Other times Parks also was a great poet, author, and composer.
+Parks was also a great poet, author, and composer at other times.

 Parks is one of the greatest photographers of the twentieth century.
 He was also a humanitarian with a deep commitment to social justice.